bxparks/AceSegment/README.md

 <a name="Hardware"></a>
 ### Hardware

-The library has Tier 1 support on the following boards:
+This library has Tier 1 support on the following boards:

 * Arduino Nano (16 MHz ATmega328P)
 * SparkFun Pro Micro (16 MHz ATmega32U4)